melissalau189/Project-Portfolio/README.md

 ## Project Overview

-This is a Python-based ETL pipeline that extracts real-time and historical flight data from the AviationStack API (Paid Plan), stores it in a SQL database, and visualizes key travel insights in a Streamlit dashboard.
+This is a Python-based ETL pipeline that extracts real-time and historical flight data from the AviationStack API (Paid Plan), stores it in a SQL database, and visualizes key insights in a Streamlit dashboard.
 The system designed can support personal travel planning  and business-level operational insights by analyzing flight delays for various airlines and airports.
 The project is comprised of **two parts**: an ETL pipeline for data extraction and storage, and applied analyses demonstrating its utility for both business operations and travel planning insights.
 Analyses and key learnings will be summarized in a slide deck linked [here](https://github.com/melissalau189/Project-Portfolio/blob/main/Aviation%20Project%20Slide%20Deck.pdf).

 **Skills**:
 * AviationStack API Data Retrieval and Processing